 The bat taking no notice of the others then flew across the landscape to another large mountain, though not as far away as the Wall, where it dropped Peter.

 Below the mountain was a pit of the bones of humans, snatched from the nearby village, as well as other animals.
-The Bats whilst nesting on the ground, would always choose a more secluded area to feed as the corpses of their victims may draw scavengers if they ate them at or near their nest.
+The bats whilst nesting on the ground, would always choose a more secluded area to feed as the corpses of their victims may draw scavengers if they ate them at or near their nest.

 The bat hovered over Peter for a few minutes as he got to his feet, before swooping down and clawing him across the chest.

-Peter knew he couldn’t fight the monster so he tried to run down he mountain, but the Bat instantly flew after him and dragged him back to the top.
+Peter knew he couldn’t fight the monster so he tried to run down the mountain, but the bat instantly flew after him and dragged him back to the top.
 The monster was clearly having fun playing with it’s prey, which was a mistake on Skull Island, where the competition for food on the ever dwindling landmass was so fierce.
-Within a few minutes of the Bat’s torture of Peter, another of it’s kind had spotted the spectacle and attempted to steal Peter away.
+Within a few minutes of the bat’s torture of Peter, another of it’s kind had spotted the spectacle and attempted to steal Peter away.
 It jumped the other Bat from behind, knocking it to the ground before trying to grab Peter by the legs.